-Isle of Dogs is one of the first neat perfect films of 2018, undoubtedly.
+Isle of Dogs is one of the first near perfect films of 2018, undoubtedly.
 Right there beside Black Panther, the film is a true testament to the goodness of excelling cultural awareness and showcasing diversity.

 Yet, the day before the limited release date of the film, beloved and respected film critic Justin Chang wrote a review on Isle of Dogs speaking about the insensitivites of cultural appropriation in the film.
-While I am in no position to talk about the beauties of the Japanese culture since my ancestry doesn’t steam from any parts of Japanese, nor have I ever been to Japan, I can offer my opinions based on the simple fact that I am also a film critic, dog lover, cultural enthusiast and human being.
+While I am in no position to talk about the beauties of the Japanese culture since my ancestry doesn’t stem from any parts of Japan, nor have I ever been to Japan, I can offer my opinions based on the simple fact that I am also a film critic, dog lover, cultural enthusiast and human being.
 In Chang’s review, he speaks about Anderson’s ‘highly selective, idiosyncratic rendering’ of East Asia, as well as a failure of sensitivity.
 Furthermore, Chang goes on to discuss Anderson’s ‘weakness for racial stereotyping’, deeming Anderson’s take of the Japanese culture hurtful and somewhat violating.
 Other critics, upon Chang’s review, have questioned as to why Anderson set the film and Japan, and why certain characters speak Japanese with no subtitles, while the dogs ONLY speak English if they are in fact suppose to be from Japan, and why there is an American translator (Frances McDormand) only for the political segments of Isle of Dogs.
 Is this all too convenient and superlative to Anderson’s story being told?

-Firstly, it is in my sincerest opinion that, Anderson, who wrote the script of Isle of Dogs, with Japanese actor/writer Kunichi Nomura, as well as Roman Coppola and Jason Schwartzman, had no intention of the film being cultural insensitive or offensive.
+Firstly, it is in my sincerest opinion that, Anderson, who wrote the script of Isle of Dogs, with Japanese actor/writer Kunichi Nomura, as well as Roman Coppola and Jason Schwartzman, had no intention of the film being culturally insensitive or offensive.
 Nomura, who is of Japanese decent, had an integral part of the script’s fruition, as well as providing the voice of a major character in the film.
 Anderson’s Isle of Dogs, seems to be, for me, more of a celebration of the Japanese culture and all of the wonderful characteristics that make up its distinct and unique cultural footprint in the world, rather than a acting as mockery or Anderson himself being exploitative of the Japanese cultural or a Japanese attaché.
 Why was the film set in Japan?
 While many can speculate and wonder all they want, Anderson himself has come out saying that the film was an ode to so many of the wonderful Japanese influences of his life; from film, to food, to literature to music, all of these characteristics are embodied in Isle of Dogs in never intrusive, but magical ways.
 From Anderson’s depiction of sushi, to taiko drumbeats that interlude the film in so many appropriate accounts thanks to the evolving work of Oscar winning composer Alexandre Despalt, to the use of language as a benefactor to the development of the story, Anderson and company truly set out to make a film that showcases the beauty of the Japanese culture, never really misinterpreting it, misconstruing its meaning or relevance, and especially not mocking it or capitalizing from it by any means.
 The organic experience of audience members who do not speak Japanese, experiencing the same frustration, confusion and communication from Atari (who speaks Japanese) is another way in which human try to understand dogs; think of it as a way of bridging the gap of the common idiom of being ‘lost in translation’, and we must say, it works brilliantly.